Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Effective: Jan 1, 2014Class 4 felony (up to 3 years); Class 3 felony if a law enforcement officer is a party (up to 5 years)
+Effective: Jan 1, 2014Class 4 felony; Class 3 felony if a law enforcement officer is a party to the conversation

 View source